- - The Editor Offers Top of Class Features (And It’s Easy to Use)

 What’s nice as well is that all the templates are organized based on what they’re useful for (either Sales pages, home pages, etc.)

-Something that the ThriveThemes team should however consider is creating blog post templates, for instance for product reviews like this one or longer blog-posts (add link).
-It would greatly help bloggers save time formatting their page now that on-page experience it’s more important than ever for Google to determine their search results rankings. (add link)
+Something else that the ThriveThemes team has done well, is the recent introduction of “Content Templates” which makes it easier to make readable blog posts like product reviews or longer blog-posts.
+It greatly helps bloggers save time formatting their page now that on-page experience it’s more important than ever for Google to determine their search results rankings.